coffeebank/coffeeani-dpy/README.md

 ### An open-source anime/manga Discord bot for searching anime, manga, light novels, and anime characters.

-The comprehensive Discord bot for searching 漫画 (manga/manhwa/manhua) from Anilist, MangaDex, and Batoto.
+The comprehensive Discord bot for searching 漫画 (manga/manhwa/manhua) from Anilist, MangaDex, Batoto, and Kakao Webtoon.

 | 🔵 | 🟠 |
 | --- | --- |